Manage your account online:

 The drainage system inside your house channels wastewater from your sinks, laundry, shower and toilet through pipes that connect to a main sanitary sewer pipe under your basement floor.
 This pipe leads to the property line where it connects with the EPCOR main line.

-A backwater valve is placed on the main sanitary sewer pipe in your home to prevent sewage from flowing back into your home and flooding your basement in a severe storm event.
+A backwater valve is a device that is placed on the main sanitary sewer pipe in your home to prevent sewage from flowing back through the pipes from the mainline and flooding your basement.
 It does this by automatically closing its flap.

 When the backwater valve closes the sewer line, you should not use the toilet, sink, shower, washer, or dishwasher.
 Until the flap is reopened, the wastewater will have nowhere to go except up the floor drain and into your basement.

 Inspecting and cleaning your backwater valve is essential home maintenance to ensure it is working correctly.
 Make sure you have a flashlight, safety glasses, and rubber gloves.

 You could be eligible for funding for a backwater valve installation.